-Accumulators store water at mains pressure; they connect directly to the incoming mains supply and provide a buffer store of pressurised water – similar to a rubber balloon filled with water!
+Accumulators store water at mains pressure.
+They connect directly to the incoming mains supply, providing a buffer store of pressurised water.
+Similar to a rubber balloon filled with water!

-Providing the system is designed and installed correctly, multiple outlets can be serviced, at high pressure with no drop in performance.
-These are ideally suited for properties with multiple bathrooms with simultaneous usage.
+When the system is designed and installed correctly, multiple outlets can be serviced at high pressure, with no drop in performance.
+These are well suited to properties with multiple bathrooms with simultaneous usage.

-Accumulators store water up to the static pressure of the incoming water mains, but for properties where the incoming mains pressure is low, say 1.0 bar, then a charging pump may be required to ‘top-up’ the pressure.
-As most unvented systems operate at around 3 bar pressure, anything below this would benefit from a charging pump to optimise the performance.
+Accumulators store water up to the static pressure of the incoming water mains.
+If the incoming mains pressure is low, say 1.0 bar, then a charging pump may be required to ‘top-up’ the pressure.
+Most unvented systems operate at around 3 bar pressure.
+For anything below this, a charging pump will help optimise performance.

-Accumulators are very efficient and reliable; they simply use energy from the water supply to fill and pressurise a sealed hygienic container.
-This is then held under pressure as wholesome drinking water, until required at one or more outlets.
+Accumulators are very efficient and reliable.
+They simply use energy from the water supply to fill and pressurise a sealed hygienic container.
+This is stored under pressure as wholesome drinking water, until required.
 Accumulators are maintenance free, silent and and can be located more-or-less anywhere in the property.

-Accumulators systems are modular; several may be specified or additional ones may be added at a later date, if necessary.
-Accumulators would generally be the preferred choice where there is good static pressure, but poor flow rates.
+Accumulator systems are modular.
+Several may be specified or additional ones may be added at a later date, if necessary.
+Accumulators are generally the preferred choice where there is good static pressure, but poor flow rates.

 Boost a Main

-This shows a single shower, and then a second, third and forth are switched on, and the flow reverts to a barely a dribble.
+It shows a single shower, and then a second, third and forth are switched on.
+With four simultaenous outlets, the flow reduces to a barely a dribble.
 Switch on the accumulator, and you instantly have full flow to all four showers.
-When designed and sized correctly, accumulators can service as many outlets as required.
+When designed and sized correctly, accumulators can service as many outlets as required!

-Pump Sets are made up of booster pump(s), a cold water tank, a small accumulator vessel, and some controls.
-They are ideal for situations where an accumulator is unsuitable, maybe due to higher pressure requirements in large or tall properties.
+Pump Sets consist of a booster pump(s), a cold water tank, a small accumulator vessel, and some controls.
+They are ideal for situations where accumulators are not viable.
+Maybe due to higher pressure requirements or imnsufficient pressure.
 Due to pump noise, these would generally be sited away from sleeping or quiet areas.